wp-plugins/gigpress/readme.txt

 GigPress is a powerful live performance listing and management plugin designed for musicians and other performers.
 Manage all of your upcoming and past performances right from within the WordPress admin, and display them on your site using simple shortcodes, PHP template tags, or the GigPress widget on your WordPress-powered website.

-* GigPress is well-designed and easy-to-use.
+* GigPress is intuitive and easy-to-use.
 Add artists, venues, tours, and related posts on-the-fly, all saved in your database for re-use, all seamlessly within the WordPress admin.
 * Manage multiple artists within GigPress, and display them either as a combined listing, or grouped by artist.
 Add an artist parameter to the shortcode and list only shows from a particular artist.
 * GigPress features RSS and iCalendar feeds for your upcoming shows and for individual artists and tours, plus Google Calendar and iCal download links for each individual show.
 Also: hCalendar markup!
 * Advanced users can fully-customize the HTML and CSS used by GigPress to display your shows without altering any plugin files, making all changes upgrade-safe.